Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 - 4-6 tablespoons milk add more milk if necessary until icing is easy to decorate on cookies

-- festive sprinkles
+- festive Easter sprinkles

 Instructions